adityavk/thread-pool/README.md

 ```

 ## Example
-The following example demonstrates how to use the Simple Thread Pool Library to calculate the sum of integers in the range [0, 1e9) modulo (1e9 + 7) using 6 threads.
+The following example demonstrates how to use this library to calculate the sum of integers in the range [0, 1e9) modulo (1e9 + 7) using 6 threads.

 ```cpp
 #include <iostream>